Greg-Boggs/gregboggs.com/content/blog/wordpress-vs-drupal.md

 Dries, the creator of Drupal recently started a conversation about WordPress vs. Drupal that's the first time I've read a [great discussion][1] about the pros and cons of each platform.
 John Eckman, the founder of one of the best WordPress agencies [responded well][2] on his blog.

-John's experiences with the two communities is seems similar to my own because I've also been an active participant in both communities.
+John's experiences with the two communities seems similar to my own because I've also been an active participant in both communities.
 In fact, 3 years ago, I considered myself a WordPress expert.
 Over the past 3 years, I've become a Drupal expert.
-Unlike John, I find myself turning towards Drupal.
-I know I can build almost anything in WP.
-But, there are pros to each platform that leads me to choosing one over the other for specific projects.
+Unlike John, I work for a [leading Drupal agency][3] which certainly affects my usage of the two platforms.
+I know I can build anything in WP.
+But, there are pros to each platform that leads me to choosing one or the other for specific projects.

-# Pros of WordPress and Drupal
+# Pros for WordPress

-Here are my pros for WordPress for complex, enterprise websites:

 * 1 click upgrades.
 This feature dramatically reduces the cost of ownership and my boredom.
 * Blazing fast performance.
 WordPress is amazingly fast.